cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Installation of cloudmesh with Docker
 -------------------------------------

+This instalation can be conducted on all OSes on which docker and python 3.8.1 is installed.
 Cloudmesh can also be installed with a specialized `cloudmesh-cmsd` command that is distributed as source and on PyPi.

-TODO: describe
+See  :doc:`../cmsd` for more information.